keunlee/wls12214-todo-app-on-ocp/wls12214-todo-app-migration/README.md

 > to update the namespace in `weblogic/domain/topology.yaml`, you will need to regenerate that with the WDT tool provided by Oracle.
 >
 > see [GENERATE_WLS_TOPOLOGY](../docs/GENERATE_WLS_TOPOLOGY.md)

+  - The branch for the git repo is set to `master` by default, if you wish to update that please do so in the `03-pipeline-run.yaml` file.

   - Set context root in route resource in the file `pipeline/k8s/route.yaml`.
 The path is set to / by default.